-The StFX Observatory is located on West Street, just off University Avenue.
+The StFX Observatory is located on West Street, just off University Avenue (building 25 to the left of West Street on the campus map).
 It opened in 2018 and is mainly used for teaching, outreach, and student research projects.
 It houses the following instruments:

 - 28 cm (11”) Schmidt-Cassegrain Telescope (SCT), pier-mounted

 - 60 mm H-alpha filtered refractor for solar observing